pman0214/pelican-pure/README.rst

 Requires
 ========

-* Pelican >= 3.6

-  * Install the tag cloud plugin if you want to display tag cloud on a sidebar.
+* The tag cloud plugin if you want to display tag cloud on a sidebar using Pelican >= 3.6.

 How to Install?
 ===============